Embryo Remains Burial

 1. PRINT SHG Embryo Remains Burial flyer and bring it to your next clinic appointment.
 If possible, share your request for burial PRIOR to the start of an IVF cycle.

 2. Your lab will ship the remains to SHG.
 In some instances, your fertility center may require that you collect the remains from them.
 In this case, we will provide you with all the shipping materials and a prepaid shipping label.
 Deceased embryos can be sent to us at any time from IVF labs, storage facilities, or patients located in the United States.

 3. No patient-identifying information is needed.
 The lab can send us remains from patients who prefer to remain anonymous.

 4. A communal* burial service is held quarterly at a Roman Catholic cemetery (St. Paul, MN).
 We gladly serve people of all faiths.
 Your attendance is welcome, but not required. (*All arrested embryos received from all labs and facilities share a common burial container and no names are used.
 A grave marker is inscribed with the date of burial as well as a short, faithful passage.

 5. Documentation, including service program and location of the grave within the cemetery, is mailed to your clinic, and you may retrieve it from there, as you desire.
 With your permission, we can send this information directly to you.

-Sacred Heart Guardians and Shelter (SHG) is grateful for the support and services provided by the partnership of The Catholic Cemeteries, Gill Brothers Funeral Homes, and all those who donate to SHG, making this work possible.
+Sacred Heart Guardians and Shelter (SHG) is grateful for the support and services provided by the partnership with Epiphany Catholic Church & Cemetery and all those who donate to SHG, making this work possible.